OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:33

 > Teach me, the way of Your statutes, Lord,
-> And I shall comply with it to the end.
+> And I shall observe it to the end.

 ## Psalm 119:34

-> Give me understanding, so that I may comply with Your Law
+> Give me understanding, so that I may observe Your Law
 > And keep it with all my heart.

 ## Psalm 119:35